 You can use regular white mushrooms if you prefer.
 Use either a large zucchini about 12 inches long or 3-4 smaller ones.
 I'm a huge fan of Spike Seasoning (affiliate link) but use any all-purpose seasoning you have on hand.
 Recipe created by Kalyn.

 Amount Per Serving: Calories: 170Total Fat: 13gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 15mgSodium: 418mgCarbohydrates: 9gFiber: 2gSugar: 5gProtein: 6g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Everything included in this Roasted Balsamic Zucchini and Mushrooms is a low-glycemic ingredient, and this would make a wonderful side dish or meatless main dish for any phase of the South Beach Diet.
-It’s also great for low-carb diet plans.
+Roasted Zucchini and Mushrooms would make a wonderful side dish or meatless main dish for low-carb or Keto diets or any phase of the original South Beach Diet.

 Find More Recipes Like This One: